MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/01-analyze-images.md

 ## Clean up resources

-If you're not using the Azure resources created in this lab for other training modules, you can delete them to avoid incurring further charges.
-Here's how:
+If you've finished exploring Azure AI Vision, you should delete the resources you have created in this exercise to avoid incurring unnecessary Azure costs:

 1. Open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.